billerickson/display-posts-shortcode/readme.txt

 * Include the shortcode attributes on wrapper filter
 * Add 'no_posts_message' parameter to specify content displayed if no posts found
 * Add filters to the title and permalink
+* Limit private posts to logged in users

 **Version 2.2**